 Pricing methods used in internal logistics are less expansive than in other industries.
 Logistics companies that reform their pricing can boost revenue by 2-4%, resulting in a 30-60% rise in operational profit.

-Using Tai TMS as your infrastructure unlocks a lot more thorough pricing transformation.
+Using Tai TMS software for automated processes within your infrastructure unlocks a lot more profit through pricing transformation.
 Companies that employ TMS systems currently save an average of 8% on freight transportation.
 With this price transparency, you can compare your rates based on what the rest of the competitive market is charging and break down your rates to discover potential savings.

 There are many elements that a logistics professional must consider on any load.
 These include the delivery date, location, class, weight, and size.
-Weighing these considerations without the help of an AI results in miscalculations, missed opportunities, and wasted expenditures.
+Weighing these considerations without the help of TMS software for automated AI can result in miscalculations, missed opportunities, and wasted expenditures.

 Instead of scouring over spreadsheets and manually combining items into a single truck, Tai TMS load builders and optimizers can assist logistics teams in building and optimizing the optimal load every time, saving a significant amount of time and money.

-Tai TMS can provide non-technical executives with complete control over the end-to-end logistical process and improvement projects.
+Tai TMS software for automated workflows can provide non-technical executives with complete control over the end-to-end logistical process and improvement projects.
 We can tailor the software to your company’s specific needs to enable complete automation and control of logistics orders from request submission through request fulfillment, reporting, and account settlement.

 You can automate many logistical processes, both sequential and parallel, and receive timely and accurate routing and alerts while also eliminating error-prone spreadsheets and email process tracking.

-Perfect order fulfillment requires adding many variables into your technique, some of which fluctuate on a minute-to-minute basis.
+Perfect order fulfillment requires adding many variables to your processes, some of which fluctuate on a minute-to-minute basis.
 End-to-end visibility affords stakeholders to get better control over individual order management, supplier selection, and exceptions management; even when circumstances change by the minute.

-Tai TMS dashboards display centralized data from a multitude of sources in real-time, which is critical for responding to disruptive situations such as a supply shortfall or weather-related delays.
+Tai TMS software for automated dashboards is used to display centralized data from a multitude of sources in real time, which is critical for responding to disruptive situations such as a supply shortfall or weather-related delays.
 This multifaceted approach to Supply Chain Management (SCM) is also critical for achieving long-term growth goals by increasing visibility as the network grows in size.